Maintaining and Improving your Home

-We undertake a regular programme of maintenance and servicing to help ensure that your home is kept in good condition and to meet our legal requirements as landlords.
+We carry out a regular programme of maintenance and servicing to help ensure your home is kept in good condition and meets our legal requirements as your landlord.

-We take statutory safety inspections and testing very seriously and ensure that we meet all our legal obligations.
-It is a condition of your tenancy agreement that you allow us into your home for safety servicing.
-If you do not, we will take legal action to gain access.
+We take statutory safety inspections and testing very seriously to ensure that we meet all our legal obligations.
+As part of your tenancy agreement, it's important that you allow us into your home for safety servicing.
+Legal action can be taken to gain access if necessary.

-Click the headings below to find out more about the various types of maintenance and improvements that we carry out in our properties
+Below are the types of maintenance and improvements we carry out in our properties.

-This is work we undertake to maintain the general condition of our properties.
+This is work to maintain the general condition of your home.
 It usually happens every seven years and includes: